 Visiting Tanzania in September

-This approaching the end of the migration process in Tanzania and it’s still in the north of the Serengeti, with herds on both sides of the Kenya and Tanzania borders and high numbers of elephants in Tarangire.
-The northern circuit can be very busy, but it is less busy in the south, so for those who want to avoid crowds it’s best to visit the southern parks, and the country’s beautiful beaches, and tackle the Kilimanjaro.
+This is approaching the end of the migration process in Tanzania, and it’s still in the north of the Serengeti, with herds on both sides of the Kenya and Tanzania borders and high numbers of elephants in Tarangire.
+The northern circuit can be very busy, but it is less busy in the south, so for those who want to avoid crowds, it’s best to visit the southern parks and the country’s beautiful beaches and tackle Kilimanjaro.

 Events & Festivals